thelastone07/thelastone07.github.io/_blogs/making_a_web_extension.md

 If you find the blog helpful, please let me know.
 It is highly appreciated.
 Drop me a text on X or a mail.
-Any criticism is also most welcome.
+Any feedback is welcome.